-- Strategic Plan FY2021-2025 Since 2008, the Texas Real Estate Commission (TREC) and the Texas Appraiser Licensing and Certification Board (TALCB) have prepared, approved, and submitted a unified strategic plan.
-The purpose of the plan is to provide the public and stakeholders with insight on the vision, goals, and direction for the Agency. - FY2019 SDSI Report The Legislature modified the requirements for the TREC / TALCB SDSI Report, which is filed on November 1st each year.
-In addition to the statutorily required information and content, this report now includes five-year trend data in various categories related to Agency operations and performance measures. - Sunset Advisory Commission 2019 Staff Report with Final Results TREC / TALCB underwent review by the Sunset Advisory Commission and the Texas Legislature in 2019.
+- Strategic Plan Since 2008, the Texas Real Estate Commission (TREC) and the Texas Appraiser Licensing and Certification Board (TALCB) have prepared, approved, and submitted a unified strategic plan.
+The purpose of the plan is to provide the public and stakeholders with insight on the vision, goals, and direction for the Agency. - SDSI Report The Legislature modified the requirements for the TREC / TALCB SDSI Report, which is filed on November 1st each year.
+In addition to the statutorily required information and content, this report now includes five-year trend data in various categories related to Agency operations and performance measures. - Sunset Review Final Report TREC / TALCB underwent review by the Sunset Advisory Commission and the Texas Legislature in 2019.
 The 2019 Staff Report with Final Results is available online.